 An idyllic river valley, imposing castles and fortresses and - in spring - an impressive natural spectacle: all this awaits you on this tour through the Sinngrund in the north-east of the Spessart.
 You start at Rieneck railway station.
 The historic old town, with its winding alleyways, medieval half-timbered houses and the striking castle complex bear witness to a time when Rieneck was the centre of a powerful county.

 Finally, the Sinngrund enchants with its lush green meadow landscape and, of course, its pearl: Burgsinn, which boasts three impressive castles belonging to the Barons of Thüngen.
 In Obersinn you have the opportunity to get to know an interesting historical personality.
 Leo Weismantel, born in Obersinn, reacted sensitively and with foresight to the dramatic changes in contemporary history and influenced society to the best of his ability.
-A real rarity and at the same time the symbol of the Sinngrund is the chess flower, which transforms the meadows into a sea of purple flowers at the end of April.
+A real rarity and at the same time the symbol of the Sinngrund is the chess flower, which transforms the meadows into a purple sea of blossoms at the end of April.
 Several nature reserves have been established for the chess flower meadows and can be experienced along the tour.

-A hiking tour for explorers, culture lovers and nature lovers
+A hiking tour for nature lovers, culture vultures and explorers

 Start and end station